apache/beam/learning/prompts/documentation-lookup/19_io_pubsub.md

 [Dataflow-cookbook repository](https://github.com/GoogleCloudPlatform/dataflow-cookbook) will help you to get started with Pub/Sub and Apache Beam.
 See here for [read](https://github.com/GoogleCloudPlatform/dataflow-cookbook/blob/main/Python/pubsub/read_pubsub_multiple.py) and [write](https://github.com/GoogleCloudPlatform/dataflow-cookbook/blob/main/Python/pubsub/write_pubsub.py) examples in Python.

+Apache Beam pipeline code for reading data from Pub/Sub topic and writing it back to another topic might look like the following example:

 ```python
 from apache_beam.io import ReadFromPubSub
 from apache_beam.io import WriteToPubSub